Payroll

 The Superannuation Guarantee Contribution (SGC) is a mandatory contribution that employers in Australia must pay into an eligible employee's super fund.
 It is designed to ensure that employees accumulate retirement savings throughout their working lives.
 Under the SGC system, the responsibility to make super contributions lies entirely with the employer, not the employee, although employees may choose to make additional voluntary contributions if they wish.

-When navigating superannuation in Australia, integrating payments into payroll is an essential part of hiring and ensuring employees receive their retirement benefits accurately and on time.
-Employers are required to calculate the superannuation contribution and include it alongside salary payments.
-Payments must be made by the due date to the employee’s chosen super fund, and employers are also responsible for reporting these contributions in their payroll records and to regulatory authorities such as the Australian Taxation Office.
+Integrating payments into payroll is now more than a convenience — it's the only practical way to stay compliant with the 7-day window.
+Employers are required to calculate the superannuation contribution and include it alongside every salary payment, not just at quarter-end.
+Payments must be made within the statutory window to the employee's chosen super fund, and employers are also responsible for reporting these contributions in their payroll records and to regulatory authorities such as the Australian Taxation Office.

-Common errors, like miscalculating the contribution amount, missing the payment deadline, or failing to include certain types of earnings, can lead to penalties, so it’s important to use reliable payroll software like Omni HR and regularly reconcile contributions.
-By integrating superannuation payments smoothly into payroll cycles, employers not only stay compliant but also ensure that employees’ retirement savings continue to grow without disruption.
+Common errors, like miscalculating the contribution amount, missing the new 7-business-day payment window, or failing to include certain types of earnings under the QE definition, can lead to penalties, so it's important to use reliable payroll software like Omni HR that has already adapted to pay-aligned super, and to regularly reconcile contributions.
+By integrating superannuation payments smoothly into every pay cycle, employers not only stay compliant but also ensure that employees' retirement savings continue to grow without disruption.

 Superannuation Compliance for Employers

-Employers have a legal responsibility to comply with superannuation obligations, and failing to meet these requirements can result in significant penalties, including fines or interest charges on late payments, and employee dissatisfaction.
+Employers have a legal responsibility to comply with superannuation obligations, and failing to meet these requirements can result in significant penalties, including the Superannuation Guarantee Charge, interest charges on late payments, and employee dissatisfaction.
 Non-compliance not only affects your business financially but can also damage its reputation, employee trust, and company culture.

 To avoid these issues, employers must maintain accurate and thorough records of all superannuation contributions.
 Records like employee details, contribution amounts, payment dates, and fund information ensure that documentation is readily available for audits or regulatory checks.

-For superannuation in Australia, keeping manual records of employee details and financial information can expose your business to human error and penalties.
+For superannuation in Australia, keeping manual records of employee details and financial information can expose your business to human error and penalties — and with contributions now due every pay run rather than quarterly, the margin for error is smaller.
 As such, many businesses now use automated payroll systems or Human Resource Information Systems (HRIS) software to simplify record keeping and compliance.
-These tools can calculate contributions correctly, schedule payments on time, generate reports, and store records securely.
+These tools can calculate contributions correctly, schedule pay-aligned payments within the 7-business-day window, generate reports, and store records securely.

-Leveraging such systems reduces the risk of errors, ensures adherence to deadlines, and helps employers consistently meet their obligations while safeguarding employees’ retirement savings.
+Leveraging such systems reduces the risk of errors, ensures adherence to the new payment deadlines, and helps employers consistently meet their obligations while safeguarding employees' retirement savings.

 Read next: Why HR Should Invest in Financial Education for Employees